by K.M. Richards

 When KHOF-TV went dark, eight applications were on file for interim authority to operate channel 30 while a new licensee was decided upon, and over 30 more applications were filed by potential licensees.
 The FCC chose Angeles Broadcasting as interim operator on January 3, 1984, specifying that net profits be distributed to California non-commercial, educational broadcasters or to charities in which it had no interests.
 They resumed operation as KAGL from 1985 to 1992, then again went dark to allow the new permanent licensee, Sandino Telecasters, to construct and test its facilties.
 Channel 30 signed back on as KZKI January 7, 1994 and later became the Los Angeles market's PAX network (now Ion) station as KPXN-TV.

 KVOF-TV's renewal application was denied by ALJ Kuhlmann in March 1983 after Faith Center's failure to answer interrogatories for a competing applicant, failure to produce documents as ordered, and failure to appear for deposition during prehearing procedures.
 Kuhlmann's decision was upheld in July, and in October he issued an initial decision granting the license for channel 38 to West Coast United Broadcasting Company.
 The full Commission upheld that decision the following February; Faith Center appealed the decision, which was upheld by the U.S. Court of Appeals July 19, 1985 and KVOF-TV went dark December 30 of that year.
-(Channel 38 signed back on one week later as KWBB and is now the San Francisco market's MundoFox affiliate as KCNS.)
+(Channel 38 signed back on one week later as KWBB, first with an infomercial-heavy schedule, then Chinese and Filipino programming from 1991 to 1998, the Shop At Home and Jewelry Television home shopping networks until 2007, followed by RTV programming until 2012 and four years as an affiliate of Spanish-language network MundoFox/ MundoMax; since 2016, it has aired religious programming from the Jimmy Swaggart ministry's SonLife network as KCNS.)

 The FCC allowed Faith Center to sell WHCT-TV to Astroline Communications in 1984, over the objections of Shurberg Broadcasting, which had filed against the license renewal in 1983 and insisted for many years that the FCC should have held comparative hearings on the license challenge.
 Channel 18 went dark twice under Astroline -- for several months in 1985 "to upgrade facilities" and again from April 1991 to February 1997 under bankruptcy -- before Entravision Communications purchased the station in 1999 and paid Alan Shurberg $7.48 million to settle his legal claims.
 It has been Univision affiliate WUVN since that time.

-Barbara Kreisman, the FCC attorney who oversaw the Faith Center revocations, is still at the Commission and has been Chief of the Video Services Division since December 1989.
+Barbara Kreisman, the FCC attorney who oversaw the Faith Center revocations, is still there and has been Chief of the Video Services Division since December 1989.

 Site concept © Clarke Ingram.
 Site design by K.M.
 Richards.